13742X/app.garlip.com/README.md

 -   **Checkout:** Stripe Integration for metered copyrighting with scaleable credit system and audit trail.
 -   **Credit Gating:** API checks a user's balance and rejects requests if they have insufficient credits, providing the correct 402 Payment Required status.
 -   **Statements:** Account & Billing Dashboard.
+-   **Certificates:** Certificate for each copyright viewable and downloadable via print.

 ### Fixed
 -   Resolved caching of dashboard after subscriptions paid.